abelone91/Y2B_to_Spot/Readme.md

 This block of the code, loops through the urls list and sends a POST request to spotify.
 The POST request is to add the song to the playlist generated previously on spotify.

-##Improvements:
+## Improvements:

- - At the different Try blocks, add an explanation of the error when Exception
+ - At the different Try blocks, add an explanation of the error when Exception occurs.